ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_plugins.md

 Every plugin author decides for themselves.

-Leads to inconsistent behaviour and hard to diagnose interaction issues.
+Leads to inconsistent behavior and hard to diagnose interaction issues.

 ### Detailed ruleset with conformance tests